Protecting against the threat of toxins to animals

 Climate change, improper agricultural practices and increased global trade are affecting the prevalence of organic toxins in crops and food.
 These toxins harm the health of farm animals and, as a result, threaten the businesses of livestock producers.

 One of these toxins is particularly potent.
-Aflatoxins, part of the mycotoxins group, are natural mold substances produced from fungi.
-They are invisible and can be hidden in the grains that make up feed for all livestock species.
+Aflatoxins, part of the mycotoxins group, are natural mould substances produced from fungi.
+They are invisible and can be hidden in the grains that make up a feed for all livestock species.

-These molds cause several problems to animals like gastrointestinal issues, liver damage and immune deficiency and often lead to the formation of cancer.
+These moulds cause several problems to animals like gastrointestinal issues, liver damage and immune deficiency and often lead to the formation of cancer.